Altinn/altinn-studio-docs/content/terms/_index.md

 deprecated term: ~~Service~~

+### Application Developer

+A user developing application in Altinn Studio.

+### Application Owner

+The owner of the application.
+Typical identified by a unique acronoym, e.g. SKD, NAV, OSLK.

+deprecated term: ~~Service Owner~~

+## Data

+A representation of a data element which is stored in the Altinn Platform.

+deprecated term: ~~FormElement?~~

+## Event

+A record of activites on a specific instance.

 ## Instance

 An instance of an application for a specific instance owner is represented as an object.
 Is created by application owner or instance owner.